Bristol Brigand: Operational history

 When everything was working properly the Brigand was considered by its pilots to be a good aircraft:

 As the Brigand became subject to more restrictions both unit commanders had serious doubts about the continued use of the aircraft.
 It was decided to continue operating them, since as long as thorough maintenance was carried out it was felt that nothing else could go wrong.
 Another design flaw arose in the leather bellows used to deploy the air brakes during dives.
 In the tropical climate, the leather would rot, causing the brakes to fail.
 This led to Brigands losing wings in dives due to excessive airspeed or rotation as only one brake deployed.
 When this problem was discovered the air brakes of all Brigands were wired shut, decreasing the aircraft's dive bombing capabilities.

 No. 45 Squadron converted to de Havilland Hornets in January 1952 while 84 Squadron was disbanded in February 1953.
 Soon after this, the Brigands were grounded and withdrawn from service.
 Brigands were also used operationally over Aden by 8 Squadron from 1950 to 1952, when it was found that the Brigand mainspars were suspect; the Brigands were replaced by de Havilland Vampires.
-In 1950 nine Brigand T.4 radar trainers were delivered to 228 OCU at RAF Leeming to train radar navigators on the use of Airborne Interception radar.
+In 1950 nine Brigand T.4 radar trainers were delivered to 228 OCU at RAF Leeming to train radar navigators on the use of aircraft interception (AI) radar.
 A further variant with a different radar installation was Brigand T.5 which were converted from B.1s and later all the T.4s were also modified to T.5 standard.
 The last operator was 238 OCU at RAF North Luffenham which disbanded in March 1958.

 Variants

-The first to be built was the Brigand I or Brigand TF 1 and these entered service with RAF Coastal Command No. 36 Squadron and No. 42 Squadron.
-They were subsequently rebuilt to become the Brigand B 1, notable as both the first purpose-built multi-role bomber for the RAF and its last piston-engined bomber.
+The first to be built was the Brigand I or Brigand TF.1 and these entered service with RAF Coastal Command.
+They were subsequently rebuilt to become the Brigand B.1, notable as both the first purpose-built multi-role bomber for the RAF and its last piston-engined bomber.
 It could carry either a 22 in (560 mm) torpedo under the fuselage with two 500 lb (230 kg) bombs beneath the wings, one 2,000 lb (910 kg) or two 1,000 lb (450 kg) bombs beneath the fuselage and had underwing racks for 16 RP-3 60 lb (30 kg) rocket projectiles.